Kevin Sumlin

-Kevin Warren Sumlin (born August 3, 1964) is an American football coach who is the associate head coach, co-offensive coordinator, and tight ends coach for the University of Maryland.
+Kevin Warren Sumlin (born August 3, 1964) is an American football coach who was formerly the associate head coach, co-offensive coordinator, and tight ends coach for the University of Maryland.
 Sumlin served as the head football coach at the University of Houston from 2008 to 2011, Texas A&M University from 2012 to 2017, and at the University of Arizona from 2018 to 2020.

 Early life

 Sumlin was born in Brewton, Alabama, on August 3, 1964.
 He later attended Brebeuf Jesuit Preparatory School in Indianapolis, where he played football, basketball, and ice hockey.

 Following his prep career, Sumlin attended Purdue University and was a starting linebacker throughout his entire college career.
 He was a member of the 1984 Peach Bowl team and finished in the top 10 in total tackles with 375 (191 solo, 184 assisted) and in the top 20 in solo tackles with 191.
 He led the team in tackles during his freshman season of 1983 with 91 total tackles, (50 solo, 41 assisted).
 He was a teammate of players such as Jim Everett, Hall of Famer Rod Woodson, fellow linebacker Fred Strickland, and long-time NFL players Mel Gray and Cris Dishman.